jethro-dev/ghost-ecommerce-server/README.md

 [![Ghost Lifestyle e-commerce Screen Shot][product-screenshot]](https://ghost-lifestyle.vercel.app/)

 Ghost Lifestyle is a full-stack e-commerce application.
 This repo is the server application for Ghost Lifestyle e-commerce.
-Built with `React`, `TailwindCSS`, `Redux`, and more.
+Built with `Node.js`, `Express.js`, `MongoDB`, and more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>